What is the Fixed Reference Frame of the Moon?

 The default fixed reference frame for the Moon is the MeanEarth reference frame.

-To test which reference frame is being used:
+To test which reference frame STK is using, follow these steps:

 1. Create a Place object at Geodetic Lat-Lon-Alt = 0-0-0.

-2. Create a new custom report style, and expand Points Choose System and select the X, Y and Z data providers, making them the content of the report.
+2. Create a new custom report style, expand Points Choose System, and select the X, Y and Z data providers, making them the content of the report.

-3. Run this new report and, in the Select System window, filter by Primary Central Bodies, select the Moon by clicking on it, and then select the MeanEarth reference frame and click OK.
+3. Run this new report and, in the Select System window, filter by Primary Central Bodies.
+Select the Moon by clicking it, and then select the MeanEarth reference frame and click OK.

 4. The result should be 1737.400000, 0.00000, 0.00000 for X, Y, and Z, respectively, where 1737.4 is the radius of the Moon.
 If the report returns a different result, then you are using a different reference frame than the default.